Tadjidine Mmadi

-Tadjidine Mmadi (born 7 March 2007) is a French professional footballer who plays as an attacking midfielder for the club Marseille.
+Tadjidine Mmadi (born 7 March 2007) is a French professional footballer who plays as an attacking midfielder for club Marseille.

-Career
+Club career

 Mmadi is a product of the youth academies of the French clubs AS Flamants-Iris, FCL Malpassé, and Marseille.
 On 20 March 2025, he signed his first professional contract with Marseille until 2028 and was promoted to their reserves.
 He debuted with Marseille as a substitute in a 1–0 UEFA Champions League loss to Atalanta on 5 November 2025.

 International career

 Born in France, Mmadi is of Comorian descent.
 He was called up to the France U20s for the 2025 FIFA U-20 World Cup.